michalnoga-lab/store_application_frontend/README.md

 1. RUN ONLY WITH STORE APPLICATION BACKEND.
 Make sure you have MySQL installed on computer.
 The sample data will be loaded automatically.
 2. Run backend part first
 3. Run frontend:
+>> npm init
 >> npm start
-4. Your browser will start automatically and open application (on localhost:3000)
+5. Your browser will start automatically and open application (on localhost:3000)
-5. To login use credentials:
+6. To login use credentials:
 login: user@gmail.com
 password: useruser
 6. Now You can use all the avaliable functions of application.